joe-at-startupmedia/pmon3/README.md

 ### 4. FATA stat /var/run/pmon3/pmon3.sock: no such file or directory

-If you encounter the error above, make sure the pmond service has started sucessfully.
+If you encounter the error above, make sure the `pmond` service has started successfully.

 ```shell
 sudo systemctl start pmond